-The weather gods were kind today, probably because they felt bad after reading my blog post from yesterday.
-Today’s conditions were near ideal, there were no clouds to be seen anywhere, so both Signal Hill and the full moon were lit by a gentle pink sunset when I took this shot from a vantage point over five kilometres away:
+The weather gods were very kind today, probably because they felt bad after reading my blog post from yesterday.
+Today’s conditions were near ideal, there were no clouds to be seen anywhere, so both Signal Hill and the full moon were lit by a gentle pink sunset when I took this shot from a vantage point over 5 km away (shown above).

-In case you were wondering, yes I was at a playground again, but this time it was empty.
-I don’t know why St. John’s has so many playgrounds with clear views of Signal Hill, but I’m not complaining:
+In case you were wondering, yes I was at a playground again, I don’t know why St. John’s has so many playgrounds with clear views of Signal Hill but they sure do come in handy:

-In that first shot you can see the moon looks sort of squashed, that’s because its appearance is greatly distorted by the atmosphere at such a low angle, mere minutes after moonrise.
+In the shot on top of this story you can see the moon looks sort of squashed, that’s because its appearance is greatly distorted by the atmosphere at such a low angle, mere minutes after moonrise.

 Here’s a shot of the moon taken just after it reached its highest point in the sky: